 Big Data has been a buzzword of late and we at MiBrand want to understand everything about this seemingly new trend.
 It has been applied to many fields, including scientific research, political trends, medicine and health as well as consumer behaviour.
 Big data is of course extremely useful for the business community too, as a tool to understand customer needs, suppliers, internal operating procedures and so much more.

-To understand more about big data specifically in the Malaysian context, we sat down with Sharala Axryd , CEO of The Centre of Applied Data Sciences (CADS).
+To understand more about big data specifically in the Malaysian context, we sat down with Sharala Axryd , Founder of The Center of Applied Data Sciences (CADS).

 What is Big Data?